YijunAH/Indoor_GPS/README.md

 # Data Analysis Method

 I have two RMD files in this repository.
-The one named "XXXX" is the one with all my comments and graphs.
-The one named "XXX" is a 'cleaned' version of the previous one.
+The one named "IndoorPositionSys_Main.R" is the one with all my comments and graphs.
+The one named "IndoorPositionSys_NoComment.R" is a 'cleaned' version of the previous one.
 It only has all the required lines to run the final position prediction estimation, without any comments or graphs.

-In '', I divided this study into 12 parts/sections.
+In 'IndoorPositionSys_Main.R', I divided this study into 12 parts/sections.
 Part 1 and 2 focused on data cleaning and formating.
 We started with playing with the offline dataset and formated it from txt into a clean and organized dataframe.
 From part 3 to part 8, we looked at different variables, orientation, mac address, X and Y position, distance to mac and their effect towards signal strength.

 ![SignalStrengthvsDist](doc/SignalStrengthvsDist.png?raw=true "SignalStrengthvsDist")